-The buyer’s computer system sends the EDI 850 document directly to the trading partner or through a VAN.
+The buyer’s computer system sends the EDI 850 directly to the trading partner or through a Value Added Network (VAN).
 A VAN acts as an intermediary between trading partners for the purposes of facilitating communications.
-In this manner a VAN is similar to the US Post office.
-The VAN connects with the recipient's VAN (the supplier), and the transmission begins.
-The VAN is responsible for making sure that the EDI 850 document is sent and received (the document is sometimes referred to as a “mailbag”).
+The VAN connects with the supplier's VAN and the transmission begins.
+The VAN is responsible for making sure that the EDI 850 is sent and received; the document is sometimes referred to as a “mailbag”.
 The final destination computer is responsible for processing the EDI 850 order.

 This transmission can be done in a variety of ways.
-The EDI 850 document can be sent through the Internet, a Bulletin Board System (BBS), a modem, or Value Added Network (VAN).
-Most EDI 850 documents are sent through a Value Added Network (VAN).
-The EDI 850 document is kept securethroughout the entire transmission process through a variety of security features, including passwords, user ID and encryption.
-The EDI 850 document is also kept authentic through a series of editing and checking procedures also done as part of the security process.
-Transmission of the EDI 850 document is a critical step that is often an afterthought for most companies This can be a significant mistake since it means the EDI 850 document might be using improper communications means.
+The EDI 850 document can be sent through the Internet, a Bulletin Board System (BBS), a modem, or VAN.
+Most EDI 850 documents are sent through a VAN.
+The EDI 850 is kept secure throughout the entire transmission process through a variety of security features, including passwords, user ID and encryption.
+In addition, the EDI 850 is kept authentic through a series of editing and checking procedures also done as part of the security process.
+Transmission of an EDI 850 is a critical step where significant mistakes can take place if the improper communications means aren't used.